 Stitch closed with a tight whip stitch.

-Pin opening in lining and stitch.
+Pin opening in lining.
+Stitch closed.

 Stitch flower to center of each side over snap, stitch button on top.
+We are DONE!

 I’ve been making these Santa bags for a lot of years now, but this is the first time I’ve ever shared a how-to for it.